fotober

 3.7.
 Best Lightweight & Travel Camera: Fujifilm X-T5

 The Fujifilm X-T5 ($1,699) packs professional features into a travel-friendly package with its 40MP APS-C sensor, 6.2K video, and 7-stop stabilization in a body weighing just 557 grams.
-The retro-inspired dial-based controls provide intuitive operation, while Fujifilm's renowned film simulation modes produce distinctive images straight from camera.
+The retro-inspired dial-based controls provide intuitive operation, while Fujifilm's renowned film simulation modes produce distinctive images straight from camera settings for real estate photography.
 The system's compact, high-quality lenses make it ideal for photographers seeking to minimize their kit without sacrificing image quality.

 Fujifilm X-T5